kishalayb18/DevOps/Core Concepts/Kubernetes Networking.md

  - Kube-Proxy manages network rules for routing traffic to Services.
  - CoreDNS resolves DNS queries for Kubernetes Services and Pods.

-Understanding Kubernetes networking is essential for deploying and managing containerized applications effectively within a Kubernetes cluster